- VPAA: Application Process and Link to current year form

 - Upon the faculty member’s return from sabbatical leave, he or she is required to submit a report.
 The report is due within 60 days of completing the leave.
 Instructions and forms for the report are included in Communication No.19.

-Please direct questions to the AUL who is responsible for Academic Affairs (Chris Prom, as of September 2019)
+Please direct questions to the AUL who is responsible for Academic Affairs (Mary Laskowski, as of May 2022)